CBIIT/nci-ctd2-dashboard/README.md

 	cp -f web/target/web.war $TOMCAT_HOME/webapps/ctd2-dashboard.war

+or better, especially if you do not want to deal with a new Tomcat installation, you can take advantage of the _mvn tomcat_ target:

+	cd web/
+	mvn tomcat:run-war

+and point your browser to [http://localhost:8080/dashboard-webapp](http://localhost:8080/dashboard-webapp).

 ### Notes about design
 Here are a few quick comments from Arman `arman@cbio.mskcc.org` about this prototype: